cogment/cogment-doc/docs/reference/grpc.md

 In some places in the API, we use a list of actor data without information about which actor is where in the list.
 These lists have a constant length and order throughout a trial (set in the trial parameters), and thus can/must be cross referenced with other such lists within the same trial (e.g. `actors_in_trial`, `actors_map`).
-The actor can be infered by the position in the list, and the index into the list can sometimes be used to identify an actor.
+The actor can be inferred by the position in the list, and the index into the list can sometimes be used to identify an actor.

 gRPC service names in Cogment are suffixed with "SP" (Service Point).

 ### Limitations

-Due to normal network delays and unpredictability of the various components, there are limitations related to the communication with the Ochestrator that translate in issues that can arise.
+Due to normal network delays and unpredictability of the various components, there are limitations related to the communication with the Orchestrator that translate in issues that can arise.

 -   In the current version, to simplify the implementation, there is an expectation of "good behavior" from the various components:
     -   Actors are expected to respond with an action only after receiving an observation, and to send only one action per observation received.